Alevtina Shmeleva

-In 1980-1988 she participated in the R808 experiment to study the production of prompt photons at the world's first proton collider ISR at CERN.
+From 1980 to 1988 she participated in the R808 experiment to study the production of prompt photons at the world's first proton collider ISR at CERN.
 For this experiment, employees of the Lebedev Physical Institute, INR, MEPhI and INP SB RAS developed hodoscope panels for shower counters based on scintillator NaI(Tl) crystals with a total weight of about one ton.